GoUpNumber/gun/docs/bet.md

 ### Add an oracle

 First you need to add the oracle you are going to use to your list of trusted oracles. [`h00.ooo`](https://h00.ooo) is the oracle I've set up for this experiment.
+You can explore it at https://outcome.observer/h00.ooo

 ```sh
 gun bet oracle add h00.ooo